Higher order derived functors and the Adams spectral sequence: Abstract

 \section{Abstract}

-Classical homological algebra considers chain complexes, resolutions, and derived functors in additive categories.
-We describe ``track algebras in dimension $n$'', which generalize additive categories, and we define \emph{higher order} chain complexes, resolutions, and derived functors.
-We show that higher order resolutions exist in higher track categories, and that they determine higher order \ww{\Ext}-groups.
-In particular, the $E_{m}$-term of the Adams spectral sequence \wb{m\leq n+2} is a higher order \ww{\Ext}-group, which is determined by the track algebra of higher cohomology operations.
+Classical homological algebra studies chain complexes, resolutions, and derived functors in additive categories.
+In this paper we define \emph{higher order} chain complexes, resolutions, and derived functors in the context of a new type of algebraic structure, called an \emph{algebra of left cubical balls}.
+We show that higher order resolutions exist in these algebras, and that they determine higher order \ww{\Ext}-groups.
+In particular, the $E\sb{m}$-term of the Adams spectral sequence \wb{m> 2} is such a higher \ww{\Ext}-group, providing a new way of constructing its differentials.